k2datascience/ds-foundations/0-local-setup.md

 ### <a name="section-a"></a>1.
 Case for Mac over Windows

+**If you program regularly on a Windows or Linux computer, feel free to skip this section.
+Some of your fellow students are fairly new to programming and local development environments.**

 **Most people use Macs.
 They *are* expensive, but they work really well and they have a Linux-similar operating system that lets you just get down to business.
 That way, you can spend more time on data science and less time trouble-shooting.**

 **The bootcamp is intense.
 Spending time wrestling with compatibility stuff you really don't have to has a high opportunity cost.**